 Starting at the bottom corner, simply place a line of glue on the container and place the rope on the glue.
 Continue going around the container until you reach the top.

 As always when working with hot glue be careful not to burn yourself.

 Tip: Sometimes I will wrap a piece of cotton fabric around my index finger and use it as a buffer to the hot glue when I need to touch what I'm working on.
 You could try a glove but latex may burn and the cotton fabric is a little more durable and you can throw it away when you are done.

 I love the way it turned out.

 I also picked up a plastic saucer for $.75 to place in the planter to give it some protection in case the pot continues to drain a bit after watering.

-It looks a little big for now.
-I even had to place a wood block in the bottom to raise up the foliage a bit.
-However, I’ve read that these trees grow fast, and I think this planter will look great on the floor when the tree is 8 feet tall.
+I placed a woodblock at the bottom to raise up the foliage a bit.
+However, since these trees grow fast, I think this planter will look great on the floor when the tree is 8 feet tall.

 - Manila or Sisal Rope